 Dimensions: H. 65½” x W. 147¼” (166cm x 374cm) each

-Kanō Yasunobu (1613-1685).
+The inscription referring to the Tosa School is most probably that of Kanō Yasunobu (1613-1685) but has not been verified.
 Familiar names: Genshirō, Shirojirō, Ukyōnoshin.
 Gō (art names): Bokushinsai, Eishin, Ryōfusai, Seikanshi.
 Yasunobu was the son of Kanō Takanobu (1571-1618), who died when Yasunobu was a child.
 He studied in Kyoto under Kanō Kōi (d.1671) and his elder brother Tan’yū (1602-1674).
 Tan’yū later moved to Edo to found the Kajibashi branch of the Kanō family and was joined by Yasunobu who then became goyō eshi (official painter) to the shogun’s court, founding the Makabashi Kanō School.
 Yasunobu was later adopted by Kanō Sadanobu (dates unknown) as his heir and was therefore regarded as the eighth-generation head of the main Kyoto Kanō line.
 A connoisseur of paintings, Yasunobu signed many certificates of authentication for Kanō paintings and later in his career was awarded the honorary title of hōgen (lit.
 Eye of the Law).
 One of his greatest accomplishments was painting the walls of the Shishinden Seiken of the Imperial Palace, Kyoto.

 Tsuru (cranes) are among the premier symbols of longevity and good fortune in East Asia.
 For at least two millennia, the Chinese have viewed them as living to a great age and as being able to navigate between heaven and earth.
 In turn, these attributes have made them logical companions of sennin, the Taoist Immortals.
 Ancient Taoist alchemists believed that imbibing beverages made with crane eggs or tortoise shells would increase one’s vital energies.